zsamadi/SMORE/README.md

 [output](https://github.com/zsamadi/SMORE/tree/main/output)

 Default folder for saving the output results.
-The folder currently contains output results of running the algorithm on the default input of "sampleDataEb.csv" file.

 * __GraphWithTypes__ and __GraphWithShuffleTypes__:  The tissue map highlighted with the original cell types and shuffled cell types, respectively.